plotly/react-colorscales/README.md

     width={150}
 />

-// Show the colorscale picker with a default colorscale
+// Show the colorscale picker

 <ColorscalePicker
     onChange={this.onChange}